saeranv/pincam/README.md

 Pincam computes a camera projection matrix that projects 3D geometries onto a defined camera image plane.
 It incorporates a simple raycasting method to resolve depth order for geometries relative to the image plane.
 The geometries are stored in a geopandas DataFrame, which facilitates easy plotting and customization of the geometries for further visualization and analysis.

 For example, here's a radiation analysis visualized with Pincam for one of my projects ([DeepRad](https://github.com/saeranv/DeepRad), a deep learning framework for building radiation prediction).
-The first row illustrates simulation results mapped onto building geometry, and the second row illustrates predicted results.
+The initial rows illustrates input geometries, and the final row illustrates the surface simulation results.

 ![x](/resources/imgs/in_out.PNG "x")
 ![x](/resources/imgs/in_out2.PNG "x")